In the quest for high-tech knowledge, a single dad finds a path to a better life, for himself and his son

 The internship lasted just two months before the company, Mercutio, offered Jeremiah a full-time job that has further stirred the ambitions of the newly minted high-tech worker.

-“My job is front-end development, but I see and hear other people at work talking about how they’re driving decisions and it’s all based on data analysis,” he explains.
+“My job was front-end development, but I saw and heard other people at work talking about how they’re driving decisions and it’s all based on data analysis,” he explains.
+That's when he found the UW Certificate in Data Analytics.

 You can help open the door to opportunity for other students like Jeremiah.